janwilmans/guidelines/guidelines_details.md

 Motto's or Mantra's can help convey a certain idea or act as a reminder to do or not do things.
 These are the mottos I find useful, some of them I learned from Gert-Jan de Vos who I'm eternally grateful for teaching me.

-- KISS (Keep It Simple Stupid)
+- KISS (Keep It Simple Stupid).
-- Don't repeat yourself
+- Don't repeat yourself.
+- Fail Early.
+(Check pre-conditions in a function and bail asap)
-- Design for debugging is a self-fulfilling prophesy
+- Design for debugging is a self-fulfilling prophesy.
-- More explicit code is better code
+- More explicit code is better code.
-- Create a Pit of Success (Make interfaces and types hard to use incorrectly)
+- Create a Pit of Success (Make interfaces and types hard to use incorrectly).
-- Comments are a code smell
+- Comments are a code smell.

+## KISS

+This is perhaps the most difficult of all guidelines to describe and execute.
+Writing a simple (maybe elegant or short are also attributes) solution to a complicated problem or even not-writing a complicated solution to not-so difficult problem can sometimes be very hard.
+Rabbit holes and pitfalls are omnipresent in practice and side-stepping them and keeping things simple is a true art.

+"I didn’t have time to write you a short letter, so I wrote you a long one.” -- Mark Twain

 Simplifications; some of the guidelines or rationales say 'Just don't do that', in these cases I do mean to be cheeky.
 I mean try to avoid or remove those cases if you have them, because I could not come up with a good guideline to deal with those situations.